 Fair Isaac Corporation ranks in an above-average position in its peer group, with growth as the main structural strength, while stability is less supportive than the other dimensions.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
-Price behavior is partially reflecting the structural picture, with a moderate gap remaining.
+The market is broadly confirming the structural profile.

 Peer-relative scores, weakest to strongest